liamdanielduffy/my-website/README.md

 - Going to add `squint` to compile clojurescript, roughly following [this guide](https://blog.michielborkent.nl/squint-cloudflare-bun.html)

+- Need to fix intermittent "Layout was forced before the page was fully loaded.
+If stylesheets are not yet loaded this may cause a flash of unstyled content."

 ### 2024-01-01

 - Added a `dev` script which uses `npm-run-all` to run the site locally with auto-rebuilding when `src` changes